 6) Health Day

 This is a perfectly valid excuse.
 However, it is advisable to show restraint while sharing this information with your colleagues.
 But if your co-workers ask, you can always tell that something came up.
 So go ahead and inform your manager.

-Poor Excuses to Get Out Of Work
+What Are The Worse Excuses to Get Out Of Work?

 As seen above, it is perfectly okay to miss work every once in a while.
 However, one must remember that not all reasons to miss work are considered valid.
 So, here we look at a few poor common excuses to get out of work.